Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Thermocycler Module
 *******************

 The thermocycler is still under active development.
-The commands are subject to change.
-A valid operational range has not been determined yet.
+The commands are subject to change, the most up to date commands can be found at ('git hub repo page link here').
+At the time of publication, valid operational range has not yet been defined.

 The Thermocycler Module allows users to perform complete experiments that require temperature sensitive reactions such as PCR, restriction enzyme etc. Below is a description of a few ways you can control this module.